-Most kids love pancakes and this is an easy place to hide things like sweet potatoes, which is probably one of the most loved vegetables right now – unless your my kids.
+Most kids love pancakes and this is an easy place for hidden veggie foods.
+You can hide things like sweet potatoes, which is probably one of the most loved vegetables right now – unless your my kids.
 These are a good way to just introduce them to the taste.

 Marinara sauce is a great place to hide a variety of vegetables.
 Basically, pick one and you can hide it in here.

-Chili is a good place for chunky starchy vegetables, beans, cauliflower, broccoli, spinach, onions, kale and more!
+Chili is a good option for hidden veggies.
+You can include chunky starchy vegetables, beans, cauliflower, broccoli, spinach, onions, kale and more!
 Like marinara sauce, the chili flavoring, thickness and texture will hide almost anything.

 Frittata or scrambled eggs

 If your kids are okay with vegetables, combining them with things like green pepper, tomatoes, onions, spinach and broccoli in eggs are a good way to get them more interested in these vital veggies.
 Or, hide them all together.
-Dice onion and cauliflower up really small (or even toss it in a small blender first) and then mix it with your eggs. love my zucchini
+Dice onion and cauliflower up really small (or even toss it in a small blender first).
+Then mix it with your eggs. love my zucchini

+Another great hidden veggie food is apple sauce.
 Once you throw enough apples into the mix, you can puree almost anything in and kids will eat it.
-From sweet potatoes to broccoli to spinach and more, this is one of the easiest ways to add in a variety of vegetables.
+From sweet potatoes to broccoli, this is one of the easiest ways to add in a variety of vegetables.